-There is only 3 ingredients in this luscious Blueberry Frozen Yogurt Recipe.
-Why go to your local ice cream shop when you can make this at home?
+Luscious Blueberry Frozen Yogurt made with 3 ingredients is fresh and flavorful and can be made with or without an ice cream maker.
+Why go to your local ice cream shop when you can make this incredible frozen yogurt recipe at home?

 I love going to the markets in the summer and picking up some fresh fruit.
 Blueberries are very plentiful in NJ during the month of June and July.
 I eat so many that my skin has been known to have a slight blue glow.
 They're good for you, so why not?
 Right?